 ▲ “Tokyo Mizumachi®” connecting Asakusa and Tokyo Skytree Town®

-Taenaka, who had been building up a track record in the design department, used the self-reporting system (※) to apply for a transfer to concept design department in 2018.
-It had been four years since he started working in the design department.
-However, it was the BIM room that Taenaka was called to.
-Looking back on his feelings at the time, he says:
+In 2018, Myonaka, who had built up a strong track record in the design department, used the self-declaration system (*) to request a transfer to concept design department.
+This was about four years after she started working in the design department.
+However, Myonaka was approached about the BIM room.
+She reflects on her feelings at the time as follows:

-Taenaka: "I had applied to be transferred to concept design department, so I was a little hesitant at first.
-But since they had kindly asked me to join, I took on the role of working in both concept design and BIM departments in my first year.
-Then, I was involved in one project and realized the potential of BIM."
+Myonaka: "I had requested a transfer to concept design department, so I was initially hesitant.
+But since I was given the opportunity, I took on both concept design and BIM roles in my first year.
+It was through working on a particular project that I realized the potential of BIM."

 The project is “Tokyo Mizumachi®”, a multi-purpose commercial facility under the elevated railroad connecting Asakusa and Tokyo Skytree Town®.
 Continue as follows:

-Taenaka: "Because I was also involved in the landscape concept design for this project, I wanted to see what kind of experience visitors would have when they visited the site.
-I tried making a 1/50 scale model, but the model didn't really convey much.
-So I used BIM to assemble full-color 3D data and created a 3D walkthrough that lets you move around freely.
+Myonaka: "In this project, I was also involved in landscape concept design, so I wanted to find out what kind of experience visitors would have at the location.
+I made a 1/50 scale model, but it wasn't very clear from the model.
+So, I created a '3D walkthrough' using BIM to assemble full-color 3D data, allowing people to move around freely within it."

 By doing so, I was able to experience the feeling of spaciousness, height, and prospects in real life, and I was able to thoroughly consider how to create a flow of people in the area adjacent to the river and the park. rice field.
 It was the moment when I opened my eyes to the possibilities of BIM.”